Considering Circumcision for Your Son?

 Typically, an infant in the U.S. is circumcised using one of these three devices: the Plastibell, the Gomco clamp, or the Mogen clamp.

 An infant usually is restrained using a Circumstraint, a plastic molded board with Velcro straps that tie down his limbs.
 With each method, the person performing the circumcision inserts a probe in the baby’s genital opening to break the fused membrane that adheres the foreskin to the glans (head of the penis), then cuts away the healthy foreskin penis tissue.
-Sometimes a shot or topical cream is used to reduce pain, but there is no legal requirement to provide any form of pain relief during circumcision.
+Injections or topical cream may be used to reduce pain, but there is no legal requirement to provide any form of pain relief during circumcision.
 Research has demonstrated circumcision is among the most painful procedures an infant can experience; no available anesthetic options completely eliminate circumcision pain, and local anesthetics have unacceptably high failure rates.
 [4-7]

 What are the harms and risks of circumcision?